Red Level Three ends for Lawrence County - The Tribune

 Neighboring Scioto County remains at Level Three Red, while Gallia County has been at Level Two Orange for some time.

-While Lawrence County has moved to Level Two, it still is marked with an “H” for high incidence of the virus, a distinction shared with Scioto County, while Gallia and Jackson do not have this notation on the map.
+In addition to moving to Orange Level Two, Lawrence County is no longer marked with an “H” for high incidence of the virus, a distinction shared with Gallia and Jackson counties, while Scioto County retains its “H” designation.

 Dancers compete in Ashland event